-During the meeting the opportunity to take notes or set actions items before the next check-in might arise.
-Both meeting participants can jot them down in real time, or transfer once the meeting is complete.
+During the meeting, the opportunity to take notes or set actions items before the next check-in might arise.
+Both meeting participants can jot them down in real-time, or transfer notes into Small Improvements once the meeting is complete.
 The notes can become points of reference / actions items for future 1:1s.
 Meeting Notes save automatically as you draft them.
 Once you're finished drafting your note, click "Add note" to share it with the other participant.
 If you would prefer to keep the note private, check the "visible only to me" box.

 Visibility and Attachments